 5. Tell Stories That Resonate

 People love stories.
 Share experiences, customer success stories, or relatable scenarios that connect with your audience on an emotional level.
+Craft a compelling brand story and maintain a consistent brand voice throughout your content to strengthen your brand identity.
+Ensure your stories provide relevant information that resonates with your audience and addresses their needs.
 Learning how to keep customers coming back is learning how to craft narratives.

 Example: “How We Helped [Client Name] Double Their Sales in 30 Days.”